datanav/docs/configuration.rst

         }
     }

+.. _json_push_sink:

 The JSON push sink
 ------------------

-The JSON push sink implements a simple HTTP based protocol where entities or lists of entities are ``POST``ed as ``JSON`` lists of objects to a HTTP endpoint.
+The JSON push sink implements a simple HTTP based protocol where entities or lists of entities are ``POSTed`` as JSON lists of objects to a :ref:`HTTP endpoint <url_system>`.
 The protocol is described in additional detail here: [TODO].
 The serialisation of entities as JSON is described in more detail here: [TODO].

 Prototype
 ^^^^^^^^^